Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 			- Gave a talk about [[Goingo Orthogonal]] out of the ordinary space.
 He was talking about it as a [[Tool]] or a [[Practice]] so you don't get [[Hipnotized]] into the limitations of the current scape.
 				- Lee Laz said "[[Practice]] is [[Orthogonal]] to the [[Space]]"
 		- Asks for people to share what their practice is; and asks the 4 guardians please [[Stay Awake]].
-		- Israel and Gabriela tell their story. collapsed:: true
+		- Israel and Gabriela tell their story: collapsed:: true
 			- Israel says:
 				- [[Speaking From The Unknown]]